 Choose puzzles that have no more than twelve pieces.
 Children will enjoy the twelve Bible story puzzles that Regular Baptist Press has developed specifically for the 2s & 3s curriculum.
-Visit rbpStore.org to purchase the set (product number 5621).
+Visit rbpStore.org to purchase the puzzles.

 Along with picture books and puzzles, include photo albums of animals, vehicles, children and homes in other countries, and food.
 Such photo albums are great tools to further reinforce a lesson's theme.